CiscoDevNet/terraform-provider-intersight/website/docs/r/uuidpool_pool.html.markdown

 ---
+subcategory: "uuidpool"
 layout: "intersight"
 page_title: "Intersight: intersight_uuidpool_pool"
-sidebar_current: "docs-intersight-resource-uuidpool-pool"
 description: |-
   Pool represents a collection of UUID items that can be allocated to server profiles.
 ---

-# Resource: intersight_uuidpool._pool
+# Resource: intersight_uuidpool_pool
 Pool represents a collection of UUID items that can be allocated to server profiles.
 ## Argument Reference
 The following arguments are supported: